M91skr/Dr_Semmelweis_Handwashing_Discovery/README.md

 ## Description
-In this code, a dataset of previous Nobel Prize winners is analyzed.

 Today we will travel in time and space.
 We will be Dr. Ignaz Semmelweiss, a Hungarian physician born in 1818 who worked at the Vienna General Hospital.